 Frug has been offering sustainable jewelry since 2000, up-cycling vintage and dead stock components for their pieces as well as keeping all the assembly local and in-house.

 In 2015, after working behind the Frug brand for 15 years, Tamara decided it was time to attach her name to some of her work that felt more in line with her own obsessions.
 Tamara Steinborn works with original designs that are hand carved in wax and then cast in bronze or sterling, and hand polished.

 Our only non-Canadians on the list!
 Ash and Chess are a queer- and trans-owned stationery company in Richmond, VA.
 We met them at the National Stationery Show in New York (RIP travel work trips) a few years back and loved their bright, neon, retro-inspired, always-inclusive aesthetic.

-We’ve got a selection of their greeting cards, art prints, pins and stickers, as well as their amazing and informative book The Gay Agenda in store and online.
+We’ve got a selection of their greeting cards, art prints, pins and stickers, as well as their beautiful new Queer Tarot Deck in store and online.
 We highly recommend you visit their site as well to see all their offerings, including tees and sweaters, many of which are only available directly through Ash and Chess and some with limited runs—so if it’s love at first sight, hop on that buy button.